 - How to Select and Unlock a Job Workflow

 Workflows represent your hiring process, which is made up of stages, like Phone Screen or Interview.
 Workflows are created as templates and then selected for a job.

-All candidates come into JazzHR in the "New" Workflow status.
-From there, you change his/her stage as they progress through the hiring process and eventually into a final Hired or Not Hired disposition.
-This makes it clear to your team where a candidate is in your hiring process.
+All applicants come into JazzHR in a "New" Workflow status.
+From there, you move candidates through workflow stages as they progress through active stages of the hiring process and ultimately into a Hired or Not Hired disposition.
+Consistently updating workflow stages makes it clear to your team where a candidate is in your hiring process.

-Additionally, you can add Workflow Helpers (think of these are automated actions) to your stages to ensure that your process is consistent while automating repetitive tasks and reminders.
+Additionally, you can add Workflow Helpers (think of these as automated actions) to your stages to ensure that your process is consistent while automating repetitive tasks and reminders.

 Please Note: Only certain Recruiting Roles—Super Administrators and Recruiting Administrators—can create and edit Workflow templates.
 By default, any User who has access to a candidate can update their workflow status.